NCI-GDC/indexclient/pytest_indexd/README.md

 ## indexd loader

-There is a new fixture called indexd_loader, which can load indexd data from yaml file, json file or dictionary data.
+There is a fixture called indexd_loader, which can load indexd data from yaml file, json file or dictionary data.
 The loader uses indexd_models to load data directly into database.